excelsior-oss/excelsior-jet-maven-plugin/README.md

 ### Performing a Test Run

-Since version 0.3.0, the plugin can run your Java application on the Excelsior JET JVM using a JIT compiler before pre-compiling it to native code.
-This so-called test run helps Excelsior JET:
+The plugin can run your Java application on the Excelsior JET JVM using a JIT compiler before pre-compiling it to native code.
+This so-called Test Run helps Excelsior JET:

 * verify that your application can be executed successfully on the Excelsior JET JVM.
-  Usually, if the test run completes normally, the natively compiled application also works well.
+  Usually, if the Test Run completes normally, the natively compiled application also works well.
 * detect the optional parts of Excelsior JET Runtime that are used by your application.
-  For instance, JavaFX Webkit is not included in the resulting package by default due to its size, but if the application used it during a test run, it gets included automatically.
+  For instance, JavaFX Webkit is not included in the resulting package by default due to its size, but if the application used it during a Test Run, it gets included automatically.
 * collect profile information to optimize your app more effectively

-To perform a test run, execute the following Maven command:
+To perform a Test Run, execute the following Maven command:

 ```
 mvn jet:testrun